Microsoft New Zealand Partner Awards: And the winners are...

 Inde Technology was named Rising Star.

-Lucidity laid claim to one of the remaining new awards, winning the Managed Service category, which replaces the previous data centre and hosting categories, while Information Leadership claimed the Public Sector, Government award.
+Lucidity laid claim to one of the remaining new awards, winning the Managed Service category, which replaces the previous data center and hosting categories, while Information Leadership claimed the Public Sector, Government award.

 The new categories reflect the changing technology arena and new areas of growth for Microsoft and its partners.